 Permanent Diaconate

-Three men – Amelito ‘Ali’ Perez, Kevin Keech and Karl Pierzchajlo – will be ordained to the Permanent Diaconate by Bishop Paul Terrio, Bishop Emeritus of the Diocese of St. Paul.
+On Tuesday, July 22, 2025 three men – Amelito ‘Ali’ Perez, Kevin Keech and Karl Pierzchajlo – were ordained to the Permanent Diaconate by Bishop Paul Terrio, Bishop Emeritus of the Diocese of St. Paul.

 To read more about these men and their call to the Diaconal vocation, click below.